Employee Tracking App

 1. Print QR code labels (recommended) or any other type of barcode labels.

-You can also use labels including an NFC tag, with or without a barcode also printed on the label.
+In addition, you can also use labels including an NFC tag, with or without a barcode also printed on the label.

 2. Create a list